Switch Mode

 “…Ah.”

 Had it gotten that late already?
-He glanced down at his watch.
+I glanced at my watch.

 “See you tomorrow!”

-After he nodded, the two of them closed the door and disappeared.
-Their fading voices echoed faintly down the corridor as they chatted on their way out.
+When I nodded, the two of them shut the door and disappeared.
+Their voices grew faint as they chatted and walked down the corridor.

 “Just about to.”

-—I’m heading to the store to grab some stuff.
+–I just finished too.
+I’m heading to the store.
 Want anything for dinner?

-No matter how busy he was, Min Yugeon never skipped his workouts or meals.
-Suho owed most of his current health to him.
-If not for Yugeon, he probably would’ve wasted away by now.
+No matter how busy he was, Min Yugeon never skipped meals or workouts.
+Honestly, I owed most of my health to him.
+Without him, I’d probably be a wreck.

 The door was slightly ajar.